aXistem-dev/MeshCore/docs/wifi_configuration.md

 - WiFi SSID and password fields support up to 31 and 63 characters respectively
 - Static IP configuration overrides DHCP settings
 - WiFi must be enabled (`wifi_enabled = 1`) for automatic connection on startup
-- For repeaters and room servers, WiFi settings require a reboot to take effect
 - Companion radio devices apply WiFi settings immediately when using the enable command
 - IP addresses in binary frames use network byte order (big-endian), while other multi-byte integers use little-endian